The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

 The required computational resources for the full step-scaling method are substantial, too.
 In particular the bulk of the statistical error in the step-scaling result of~\cite{Bruno:2017gxd} is accumulated by the scale evolution at {\em high} energy scales.
 While a further reduction of the error would be feasible by brute force, the ALPHA collaboration has instead proposed the decoupling strategy~(\cite{DallaBrida:2019mqg}, for an introduction cf.~\cite{DallaBrida:2020pag}).
 The scale evolution is traced in the $\Nf=0$ pure gauge theory, with less resources and to better precision than in $\Nf=3$ QCD~\cite{DallaBrida:2019wur,Nada:2020jay}.
-When combined with a nonperturbative computation for the simultaneous decoupling of $\Nf=3$ dynamical quarks, the resulting precision is currently comparable to the direct $\Nf=3$ result~\cite{Brida:2021xwa}.
-I refer to Sect.~\ref{sec:latt_DallaBrida_Ramos} for details.
+When combined with a nonperturbative computation for the simultaneous decoupling of $\Nf=3$ dynamical quarks, the resulting error is currently comparable to the direct $\Nf=3$ result of Ref.~\cite{Bruno:2017gxd} and still statistics dominated~\cite{DallaBrida:2022eua}.
+I refer to Sec.~\ref{sec:latt_DallaBrida_Ramos} for details.
 One aspect of this strategy is the importance acquired by results in the $\Nf=0$ theory.
 Rather than being a mere test bed for the development of new methods, the pure gauge theory now indirectly contributes to $\alphas$.
-The FLAG $\alphas$ WG will therefore keep monitoring $\Nf=0$ results for the $\Lambda$-parameter.
+The FLAG $\alphas$ working group will therefore keep monitoring $\Nf=0$ results for the $\Lambda$-parameter.

 In conclusion, significant progress in lattice determinations of $\alphasmZ$ will require at least some elements of the step-scaling method in order to reach larger energy scales and at least partially evade the window problem.
 A total error clearly below half a percent for $\alphasmZ$ seems achievable within the next few years by pushing the step-scaling method further, possibly in combination with the decoupling strategy.
 In order to corroborate such results it is very desirable to apply the step-scaling method to further observables in a finite space-time volume.
-Developing the necessary perturbative techniques then constitutes a challenge where cooperation with experts in perturbation theory might have a significant impact.
+Developing the necessary perturbative techniques then constitutes a challenge where cooperation with experts in perturbation theory might have a significant impact.\\